corneil/demo-finder-bug/README.md

 ## Description

-When a finder uses a property 2 steps removed it fails.
+When a finder uses a property via 2 relationship hops it fails.